-Angry Sean Hannity Fans Smash Keurigs On Twitter After Company Pulls Ad For Hannity’s Roy Moore Stand
+Angry Sean Hannity Fans Smash Keurigs On Twitter After Company Pulls Ad For Hannity’s Roy Moore Comments

-Sean Hannity’s view on the Roy Moore allegations had some folks so furious that they’ve contacted the different advertisers on Hannity’s Fox show to asked them to pull their ads.
-Some of the advertisers did oblige and one of those companies was Keurig, the people who make a coffee machine that is found in many homes and offices today.
+Sean Hannity’s view on the Roy Moore allegations had some folks so furious that they’ve contacted different advertisers on Hannity’s Fox show to ask them to pull their ads.
+Some of the advertisers obliged, and one of those companies was Keurig, the people who make a coffee machine that is found in many homes and offices today.

-Coffee drinkers everywhere worship their Keurig Coffee Makers as the vessel that gives them that much-needed eye-opener in the morning and as a machine that provides them the energy fuel they need throughout the day.
-With that said, to see a perfectly good Keurig machine being smashed, well… some say it’s a travesty.
-Others are finding the entire protest “dumb.”
+Coffee drinkers everywhere worship their Keurig Coffee Makers as the vessel that gives them that much-needed eye-opener in the morning and as a machine that provides them with the fuel they need throughout the day.
+With that said, to see a perfectly good Keurig machine being smashed, some say it’s a travesty.
+Meanwhile, others are finding the entire protest “dumb.”

-The companies of Realtor.com, 23and Me, ELOQUII, and Keurig was among the advertisers who pulled their ads from the Sean Hannity show on Fox after Hannity shared his controversial view on Moore.
+Realtor.com, 23and Me, ELOQUII, and Keurig were among the advertisers who pulled their ads from the Sean Hannity show on Fox after Hannity shared his controversial view on Moore.
 According to USA Today, Hannity urged his viewers not to rush to judgment on the allegations made about Moore.

-This opened the floodgates with people accusing Hannity of not taking these alleged events against women seriously.
+This opened the floodgates, with people accusing Hannity of not taking these alleged events against women seriously.

 According to Gizmodo, Twitter user Angelo Carusone, tweeted to Keurig, “You are currently sponsoring Sean Hannity’s show.
 He defends child molester Roy Moore and attacks women who speak out against sexual harassment.
 Please reconsider.”

 Keurig tweeted back, “Angelo, thank you for your concern and for bringing this to our attention.
 We worked with our media partner and FOX news to stop our ad from airing during the Sean Hannity Show.”